-Details of movements in the Company's share capital during the year are set out in note 24 to the financial statements.
+There were no movements in the Company's share capital during the year.

 PRE-EMPTIVE RIGHTS

 There are no provisions for pre-emptive rights under the Bye-laws or the laws of Bermuda which would oblige the Company to offer new shares on a pro rata basis to existing shareholders.